 Authored by Caitlin Humrickhouse and Allison LeMay

-Workforce development and succession planning is a continual process for local and state governments, community owned utilities and not-for-profit organizations focused on supporting strategic success through human capital management.
+Workforce and succession planning is a continual process for government entities, public utilities, and not-for-profit organizations focused on supporting strategic success through human capital management.

-Here in part three of the series, we dive into building a tailored training program to enhance skillsets and structuring your organization to optimize market competitiveness.
-The diagram below provides an overview of the workforce and succession planning process and the key processes that tie into a successful program.
+In part three of the series, we dive into building a tailored training program to enhance skillsets and structuring your organization to optimize market competitiveness.
+The diagram below provides an overview of the workforce and succession planning process and the steps that tie into a successful program.

 Step 1: Building a training program to support succession planning